heshandevaka/PAwBRoFL/README.md

 # PAwBRoFL

-This repository contains preliminary invesitgations into how to incorportate performance aware model updates to the global model using local client gradients, while mitigating attacks in federated learning setting.
+This repository contains preliminary investigations into how to incorporate performance aware model updates to the global model using local client gradients while mitigating attacks in the federated learning setting.

 ### Dependencies